 Some of these conditions may not be as immediately life-threatening as cancer, but any misdiagnosis has the potential to be dangerous and harmful.
 A misdiagnosis of anything on the list can lead to lasting damage to your body and your mental health.

-If you believe a doctor dismissed your symptoms, inaccurately read or performed tests, lost your test results, or failed to refer you to a specialist as needed, then contact a misdiagnosis lawyer.
-Getting misdiagnosed can result in terrible consequences and you deserve justice.
+If you believe a doctor dismissed your symptoms, inaccurately read or performed certain tests, lost your test results, or failed to refer you to a specialist as needed, then you can contact a misdiagnosis lawyer from our firm.
+Getting misdiagnosed can result in terrible consequences, and you deserve justice.

-The Fitch Law Firm can help you through the process.
+The Fitch Law Firm LLC can help you through the process and prove that a misdiagnosis occurred in your case.
 Our firm has over 30 years of experience helping clients reach their settlements and get the peace they deserve.
 With our free consultation, we will provide you with all the options you can take to allow us to fight for you.
-Do not hesitate to reach out to our staff today at (614) 545-3930 .
+Do not hesitate to reach out to our staff today.